litterat/litterat/100DaysOfCode.md

 Next steps list.
 A general list of things that could be done next in no particular order.

  litterat-bind
+ - Add support and test cases for Java 16 sealed interface/class for Union.
+ - Add support and test cases for Java 16 record for Record.
+ - Add better toString for DataClass classes.
+ - Investigate if default values for fields belong in this library.
  - Dates, timestamps and other atoms.
  - Create bind error examples and test edge cases.
  - Implement Annotation interface